 I returned to the hotel in time for dinner.
 It was a good thing that Gavin hadn’t joined me, because his “hotel specialty” curry had confined him to the bathroom for most of the afternoon.
 I decided to change my dinner plans and ate some pasta instead.

 That evening also saw a number of changes in plan.
-The local agents in India had gone to apply for the permit for the Andaman Islands, with 3 days to go, and been told there was a 15 day processing time.
+The local agents in India had submitted the permit application for the Andaman Islands with 3 days to go before departure, and had then been told there was a 15 day processing time.
 This was quite disappointing but at this stage there was nothing that could be done.
 Gavin had also decided he’d leave the flight here, due to a pressing need to head home earlier than expected.
 He was booked onto a Qatar Airways flight departing just 20 minutes before my planned take-off time (0340 am), so we both headed to bed very early, ready for another long day!

 The fuel that I had requested on arrival was already there and waiting, and the three fuelers quickly helped me to pump it into my many tanks.
 The handling agent made sure to get every last drop out, upending the drums into a bucket to make sure none was wasted!
 We finished much quicker than expected, and my agent refunded some of the money he’d taken for airport fees; they’d turned out to be less than forecast.
 He disappeared off to handle the Qatar flight which was just taxiing in, and I hung out on the apron taking stupid selfies and waiting for my flight-planned time.